MarkoSterk/PyJolt/README.md

 from the templates folder, the .html method of the response object is async and must thus be awaited.

 The name/location of the templates folder can be configured via application configurations.

+PyJolt uses Jinja2 as the templating engine, the synatx is thus the same as in any framework which uses the same engine.

 ## OpenAPI specifications